tldr-pages/tldr/pages/common/xargs.md

 `{{arguments_null_terminated}} | xargs -0 {{command}}`

-- Example: list unneeded packages with deborphan and remove them with apt-get:
+- delete all files that start with 'M'

-`sudo deborphan | xargs sudo apt-get remove`
+`ls M* | xargs rm`

-- creating variables: copy all files that start with 'M' to the Desktop
+- assign incoming arguments to a variable so that they may be used in the middle of a command

 `ls M* | xargs -J % cp % ~/Desktop`